bobbydeluxe/LumenFNF/README.md

 why did i make this? i just thought p-slice was a bit too hardcoding-oriented. i also wanted scripting capabilities similar to emi3's psych fork that let you script outside of songs, plus a more modular structure so you can add features without editing the engine itself.

-basically a crossover of psych forks.
+basically a crossover between a bunch of psych forks.

 ## credits